 Federal Employee Rights for Workers with Disabilities paid at Special Minimum Wages Poster

-The Employee Rights for Workers with Disabilities paid at Special Minimum Wages is a minimum wage law poster by the Federal Department Of Labor.
+The Employee Rights for Workers with Disabilities paid at Special Minimum Wages is a workplace posters poster by the Federal Department Of Labor.
 This poster is mandatory for some employers, including employers that have workers employed under special minimum wage certificates.

 This poster must be posted by every private, federal, state and local government employing any employee subject to the Fair Labor Standards Act.
 This poster describes the Federal minimum wage as well as overtime pay standards, child labor standards, pay for tipped employees and penalties for employers that try to get around the standards.
 Any employer of employees to whom sec.
 7 of the Fair Labor Standards Act does not apply may alter or modify the poster legibly to show that the overtime provisions do not apply.